python-cffi/cffi/doc/source/cdef.rst

         ext_modules=[foo_build.ffibuilder.distutils_extension()],
     )

-  For Setuptools (out-of-line, but works in ABI or API mode;
+  For Setuptools (out-of-line only, but works in ABI or API mode;
   recommended):

   .. code-block:: python